qubes.vm.dispvm – Disposable VM

 Parameters:

-• appvm (qubes.vm.appvm.AppVM) – template from which the VM should be created
+• appvm (qubes.vm.appvm.AppVM) – template from which the qube should be created

 • preload (bool) – Whether to preload a disposable